turingschool/curriculum-site/module1/lessons/hashes.md

 Take note of:
   - What was challenging?
   - What patterns did you observe?
-  - What rules did you discover about how hashes(or objects) work?
+  - What rules did you discover about how hashes work?
-  - What syntax did you learn for hashes (or objects)?
+  - What syntax did you learn for hashes ?
   - What questions came up while you were working and how did you get those answered?
   - What questions do you still have?
   - Anything else that seems important.